emdb-empiar/sfftk/docs/annotating.rst

 -  *label* of the result term

--  *short_form*  [1]_ of the result term
+-  *resource*

--  *resource_name*
+-  *url* refers to a link by which the term in the ontology may be accessed

--  *description/IRI* is free text describing the term and IRI refers to a link by which the term in the ontology may be accessed, and
+-  *accession*  of the result term

--  *type* can have one of the following values: *class, property, individual, ontology*
+-  *description* is free text describing the term, and

 .. _specifying-the-resource-to-search: